dfinity/eslint-config-oisy-wallet/README.md

 ```

 > [!NOTE]
-> This is necessary because the `eslint-local-rules` plugin we use for custom rules requires a file located at the root and does not offer any customizable location option.
+> This is necessary because the `eslint-plugin-local-rules` plugin we use for custom rules requires a file located at the root and does not offer any customizable location option.

 ## 🛠️ TypeScript Support